fwi/yapool/README.md

 Such an object-pool can be useful in situations where objects should be re-used and some memory is freed when objects in the pool are no longer used.

+A number of examples that show how Yapool can be used are available in the `com.github.fwi.yapool.examples` [package](./src/test/java/com/github/fwi/yapool/examples) in the Java test-classes directory.

-A demonstration of customization can be found in the `com.github.fwi.yapool.statefull` package in the Java test-classes directory.
+A demonstration of customization can be found in the `com.github.fwi.yapool.statefull` [package](./src/test/java/com/github/fwi/yapool/statefull) in the Java test-classes directory.
 The classes in this package capture the contents of a pool when it is closed and add the contents back into the pool when it is opened (class `TestSaveRestore`).

-The `yapool-demo` project contains a number of example-classes that show how Yapool can be used and how Yapool works.

 ## Development